rguides

-Lists vs Vectors in R
+Lists vs Vectors in R: When to Use Each Data Structure

 A vector is a sequence of elements of the same type.
 R enforces this strictly.
 When you create a vector, every element must be numeric, character, or logical.